Medical expert of the article

 - deforming;

-The causes and pathogenesis of polypous allergic rhinitis are reflected in the concept of SV Ryazantsev (1990), according to which for the formation of polyps in the nasal cavity it is necessary to combine two conditions: the presence of disturbances in biological processes in the body and the influence of environmental factors.
-The first condition is the beginning of the emergence of practically healthy people under the influence of congenital or acquired biological changes in the immune, endocrine and autonomic nervous system of certain pathomorphological and pathophysiological processes developing in the whole organism, manifested in the sinusonasal system characteristic of allergic rhinosinusitis pathomorphological changes.
-The reasons for the development of this pathological condition can be both exoallergenic and auto-allergy, which is characterized by a violation of the immunological tolerance of the organism to its own tissues of the nasal mucosa.
+The causes and pathogenesis of polypous allergic rhinitis are reflected in the concept of S.V.
+Ryazantsev (1990), according to which the formation of polyps in the nasal cavity requires a combination of two conditions: the presence of disturbances in biological processes in the body and the impact of environmental factors.
+The first condition begins with the occurrence in practically healthy people under the influence of congenital or acquired biological changes in the immune, endocrine and autonomic nervous system of certain pathomorphological and pathophysiological processes developing in the whole organism, manifested in the sinus-nasal system by pathomorphological changes characteristic of allergic rhinosinusitis.
+The causes of the development of this pathological condition can be both exoallergens and autoallergy, characterized by a violation of the immunological tolerance of the body to its own tissues of the nasal mucosa.

-When considering the pathological process of polypology, two important factors should be considered:
+When considering the pathomorphological process of polyp formation, two important factors should be taken into account:

 - its specific localization.

-The nasal polyp shell has the form of an epithelial cover of the nasal mucosa, which in some cases can maintain a normal structure.
-In other cases, it is thinned, and the cylindrical ciliate epithelium is metaplastic into a multilayered epithelium.
-The latter phenomenon occurs especially often in places that are injured or inflamed.
-At the same time, sclerosis develops in the connective tissue of the submucosal layer of the polyp shell and its fibrous degeneration.
-Depending on the predominance of any of these processes, the polyp can acquire various aspects (pevedoangiomatous, pseudo-edema), which sometimes resemble fibroma, angiomas, papillomas, adenomas in appearance.
+The nasal polyp membrane has the appearance of the epithelial covering of the nasal mucosa, which in some cases can retain a normal structure.
+In other cases, it is thinned, and the cylindrical ciliated epithelium is metaplastic into a multilayered squamous epithelium.
+The latter phenomenon is especially common in areas subject to injury or inflammation.
+At the same time, sclerosis of the connective tissue of the submucosal layer of the polyp membrane and its fibrous degeneration develop.
+Depending on the prevalence of any of the above processes, the polyp can acquire various aspects (peeudoangiomatous, pseudoedematous), which sometimes resemble fibromas, angiomas, papillomas, and adenomas in appearance.

-The above clinical forms of polypous allergic rhinitis are rarely found in isolated form, most often they go one to the other, and in the direction of weighting the clinical course.
-They are observed, as a rule, in adults and very rarely in children.
-The unresolved nasal polyposis that occurs in childhood leads to a deforming form of this disease.
-Bilateral polyposis of the nose often indicates a so-called primary allergic process of atopic nature, while inflammatory changes in the paranasal sinuses may occur again.
-Unilateral development of polyps most often indicates the presence of a primary inflammatory process in the cells of the trellis or maxillary sinus.
-In this case, the polypous formations arise respectively in either the olfactory gap or in the anterior parts of the middle nasal passage.
-In the presence of polytopic frontal polyps can prolapse into the anterior parts of the middle nasal passage.
-Polyposis changes in the maxillary sinus cause the appearance of polyps in the posterior part of the middle nasal passage and prolapse into the nasopharynx.
-Analogous localization of the polyp can be observed in diseases of the posterior cells of the trellis and the sphenoid sinus.
+The above clinical forms of polypous allergic rhinitis are rarely found in isolation, most often they pass into one another, and in the direction of worsening clinical course.
+They are usually observed in adults and very rarely in children.
+Untreated nasal polyposis that occurs in childhood leads to a deforming form of this disease.
+Bilateral nasal polyposis most often indicates the so-called primary allergic process of an atopic nature, while inflammatory changes in the paranasal sinuses can occur secondarily.
+Unilateral development of polyps most often indicates the presence of a primary inflammatory process in the cells of the ethmoid bone or maxillary sinus.
+In this case, polypous formations occur, respectively, either in the olfactory fissure or in the anterior sections of the middle nasal passage.
+In the presence of polypous frontal sinusitis, polyps can prolapse into the anterior sections of the middle nasal passage.
+Polypous changes in the maxillary sinus cause polyps to appear in the posterior part of the middle nasal passage and prolapse into the nasopharynx.
+Similar localization of the polyp can be observed in diseases of the posterior cells of the ethmoid bone and sphenoid sinus.

-The growth of polyps occurs gradually at different rates.
-Sometimes their number is impressive, and the size can reach the size of a chicken egg.
-In this case, they may fall out on the threshold of the nose or appear in the nasopharynx at the level of the soft palate.
+Polyps grow gradually at different speeds.
+Sometimes their number is impressive, and their size can reach the size of a chicken egg.
+In this case, they can fall out into the vestibule of the nose or appear in the nasopharynx at the level of the soft palate.

-Large polyps injured in the common nasal passage may ulcerate and cause nasal bleeding.
-In some cases, with intense sneezing or blowing, such polyps can tear off and fall out.
+Large polyps trapped in the common nasal passage may ulcerate and cause nosebleeds.
+In some cases, with intense sneezing or blowing of the nose, such polyps may break off and fall out.

-Single, (solitary) or choanal, the polyp was first described by the German otorhinolaryngologist Killian in 1906.
-This form of polyposis rhinitis is characterized by the one-sidedness of the process and the fact that the polyp only occurs in adults and in a single specimen, the starting point of its growth is the maxillary sinus, in which primarily develops polypous degeneration of the nasal mucosa.
-As a rule, with hoanalyum polyp, there are always polypous growths in the corresponding maxillary sinus.
+A single (solitary) or choanal polyp was first described by the German otolaryngologist Killian in 1906.
+This form of polypous rhinitis is distinguished by the one-sidedness of the process and the fact that the polyp occurs only in adults and in a single copy, the starting point of its growth is the maxillary sinus, in which polypous degeneration of the nasal mucosa primarily develops.
+As a rule, with a choanal polyp, there are always polypous growths in the corresponding maxillary sinus.

-The clinical manifestations of the choana polyp have features.
-A typical manifestation in this form of the nose polyp is the valve mechanism, which makes it difficult to exhale through the corresponding half of the nose.
-With large sizes of the choanal polyp, when it falls into the nasopharynx and even into the upper parts of the pharynx, it begins to interfere with the function of the soft palate, which affects the voice function (closed nasal), and also causes a vomiting reflex due to irritation of the posterior pharyngeal wall.
-At the same time, the blocking function of the soft palate may be violated (if the liquid is swallowed, the latter enters the nasal cavity), and also the function of the corresponding auditory tube.
-Hence - the tying of the tympanic membrane on the side of the obturated choana, a decrease in hearing on this side, complications in the form of tubotitis.
-Sometimes there are solitary polyps, originating from the sphenoid sinus or from the edge of the choana.
-In the latter case, their growth can be directed both to the nasal cavity and to the nasopharynx.
-In the latter case, this polyp has a significant density and is classified by some authors as a benign nasopharyngeal fibrosis with a growth point from the fibrous Hoana tissue, the morphological structure of the mucous membrane of which differs from that of the nasal mucosa.
+Clinical manifestations of choanal polyp have their own peculiarities.
+A typical manifestation of this form of nasal polyp is a valve mechanism, which makes it difficult to exhale through the corresponding half of the nose.
+With large sizes of choanal polyp, when it falls into the nasopharynx and even into the upper parts of the pharynx, it begins to interfere with the function of the soft palate, which affects the voice function (closed nasality), and also causes the appearance of a gag reflex due to irritation of the back wall of the pharynx.
+At the same time, the locking function of the soft palate can be impaired (when swallowing liquid, the latter gets into the nasal cavity), as well as the function of the corresponding auditory tube.
+Hence - retraction of the eardrum on the side of the obstructed choana, hearing loss on this side, complications in the form of tubootitis.
+Sometimes solitary polyps are found, originating from the sphenoid sinus or from the edge of the choana.
+In the latter case, their growth can be directed both into the nasal cavity and to the side of the nasopharynx.
+In the latter case, the said polyp is characterized by significant density and is classified by some authors as a benign fibrous tumor of the nasopharynx with a growth point from the fibrous tissue of the choana, the morphological structure of the mucous membrane of which differs from the structure of the nasal mucosa.

-Severe polyposis of the nose occurs in young people who did not receive timely and effective treatment.
+Severe nasal polyposis occurs in young people who have not received timely and effective treatment.

-The evolution of polypous allergic rhinitis is characterized by a slow and prolonged (years and decades) course with characteristic recurrent relapses that occur even after a seemingly radically effected operation.
-Nevertheless, the prolonged course of the polypous process, which lasts for a lifetime, never leads to malignant polyps.
+The evolution of polypous allergic rhinitis is characterized by a slow and long (years and decades) course with characteristic constant relapses that occur even after a seemingly radical operation.
+However, the long course of the polypous process, sometimes lasting a lifetime, never leads to malignancy of the polyps.

 Complications are divided into local and general.
-Local complications include infectious-allergic sinusitis, from mono-, hemi- to pancinusitis, as well as similar diseases of the auditory tube and middle ear.
+Local complications include infectious-allergic sinusitis, from mono-, hemi- to pansinusitis, as well as similar diseases of the auditory tube and middle ear.

-The most frequent complications appear at a distance, and primarily in the bronchopulmonary system, manifested by asthmatic crises or exacerbations of bronchial asthma, if that preceded the onset of polyposis of the nose.
-In addition, with polyposis of the nose may occur violations of the digestive system, manifested by bloating, aerophagia, dyspepsia.
-It should be assumed that both bronchopulmonary and gastrointestinal "complications" of the polyposis of the nose, as well as the polyposis itself, are the corresponding syndromes of the general allergy of the organism, and their local manifestation is due to a lower tolerance of this organ to allergens.
+The most common complications are those that arise at a distance, and primarily in the bronchopulmonary system, manifested by asthmatic crises or exacerbations of bronchial asthma, if such preceded the occurrence of nasal polyposis.
+In addition, with nasal polyposis, there may be disturbances in the functions of the digestive organs, manifested by bloating, aerophagia, and dyspeptic phenomena.
+It should be assumed that both bronchopulmonary and gastrointestinal "complications" of nasal polyposis, as well as polyposis itself, are corresponding syndromes of general allergy of the body, and their local manifestation is due to the reduced tolerance of this organ to allergens.

-Diagnosis of polyposis of the nose in typical cases does not cause difficulties and is based on the clinical manifestations of this disease described above.
-However, to clarify its etiology (the nature of the allergen), it is necessary to carefully collect the history and appropriate allergological examination.
-In addition, all patients, even with small polyps, should conduct an x-ray examination of the paranasal sinuses to exclude polyposis sinusitis.
+Diagnosis of nasal polyposis in typical cases does not cause difficulties and is based on the clinical manifestations of this disease described above.
+However, to clarify its etiology (the nature of the allergen), a thorough anamnesis and appropriate allergological examination should be carried out.
+In addition, all patients, even with small polyps, should undergo an X-ray examination of the paranasal sinuses to exclude polypous sinusitis.

-More carefully, differential diagnosis should be carried out, since the occurrence of polyps can be caused by some infectious inflammatory process, localized in the paranasal sinuses.
-Polynous allergic rhinitis should also be differentiated from benign tumors such as adenoma on the leg, myxoma, perihoanal polyp, angioma, angiofibroma of the nasopharynx, etc. Differential diagnosis of nasal polyposis with malignant tumors is important, as the latter are often accompanied by the formation of polyps that can mask the tumor , therefore in all cases, obtained operatively or by biopsy, the material is sent for histological examination.
+Differential diagnostics should be carried out more carefully, since the occurrence of polyps can be caused by some infectious and inflammatory process localized in the paranasal sinuses.
+Polynous allergic rhinitis should also be differentiated from such benign tumors as pedunculated adenoma, myxoma, perichoanal polyp, angioma, angiofibroma of the nasopharynx, etc. Differential diagnostics of nasal polyposis with malignant tumors is important, since the latter are often accompanied by the formation of polyps that can mask the tumor, therefore in all cases the material obtained by surgery or biopsy is sent for histological examination.

-The prognosis for the usual course of polypous allergic rhinitis and timely and adequate local and general treatment is favorable.
-However, in the presence of polypsic rhinosinusitis, he becomes cautious due to possible complications from the latter.
+The prognosis for the normal course of polypous allergic rhinitis and timely and adequate local and general treatment is favorable.
+However, in the presence of polypous rhinosinusitis, it becomes cautious due to possible complications from the latter.

 What do need to examine?